Old Church Lane.

 The club is already well supported and an instructive programmed has been filled up for the next 3 months.

-Jewett Hardy, a deputy in Park pit, was fined 6d for failing to place a danger board a sufficient distance from a place
+Jewett Hardy, a Deputy in Park pit, was fined 6d for failing to place a danger board a sufficient distance from a place containing gas.

 Summary conviction of Philip Bailes and Joseph Jolby, both of North Skelton, miners, for trespassing in the daytime in search of game on land belonging to John Thomas Wharton esquire and occupied by